rbisdorff/Digraph3/docSphinx/tutorial.rst

 Both these results make sense, as in a completely empty or indeterminate digraph, there is no *interior* of the digraph defined, only a *border* which is hence at the same time an initial and terminal kernel.
 Notice however, that in the latter indeterminate case, the complete set of nodes verifies only weakly the internal stability condition (see above).

-Other common digraph models, allthough being clearly oriented, may show nevertheless no apparent laterality, like **odd chordless circuits**, ie *holes* surrounded by an *oriented cycle* -a circuit- of odd length.
+Other common digraph models, although being clearly oriented, may show nevertheless no apparent laterality, like **odd chordless circuits**, i.e. *holes* surrounded by an *oriented cycle* -a circuit- of odd length.
 They do not admit in fact any initial or terminal kernel.

 .. code-block:: pycon
    :linenos: